 Vmax is an engineered form of Vibrio natriegens, which, under optimal conditions, has the fastest known growth rate of any non-pathogenic organism.
 Vmax has high-value applications in research and commercial production.
 Many high-value pharmaceuticals, industrial enzymes and chemicals are currently made in bacteria such as E. coli.
 We aim to improve the manufacturing of these products with Vmax, especially the high-value biologics.
-We are developing an advantaged Vmax strain and reagents for molecular cloning (Vmax C1) and have developed an advantaged Vmax strain for protein expression (Vmax X2) applications.
+We have developed advantaged Vmax strains and reagents for molecular cloning (Vmax C1) and protein expression (Vmax X2) applications.
 We have commercialized Vmax X2 and intend to commercialize the Vmax C1 as benchtop reagents.
 We believe that, in one to two years, Vmax could be capable of challenging the dominance of the prevailing E. coli cell-based production systems that are used to produce many high-value pharmaceuticals, industrial enzymes and chemicals.
 We plan to monetize Vmax cell lines through arrangements with biopharmaceutical companies.